adamlounds/nightscout-go/README.md

   `devicestatus-upload` permission does not allow `nightscout-librelink-up` to work as it fetches from `/api/v1/entries?count=1` to determine the most-recent sgv before uploading new ones
+- nightscout will return the most-recent-before-current-time entry for the `current` apiv1 endpoint, not the max-time entry

 ### Known-used Endpoints